SufficientlySecure/document-viewer/README.md

 Document Viewer is a highly customizable document viewer for Android.

-Help, such as an FAQ, information about supported MIME types, and available Intents can be found in the [Wiki](https://github.com/dschuermann/document-viewer/wiki).
+FAQ, information about supported MIME types, and available Intents can be found in the [Wiki](https://github.com/dschuermann/document-viewer/wiki).

 Supports the following formats:
 * PDF